Skip to main content

 Conducting the measurements

-Before conducting each EME measurement, ACMA staff identified known characteristics of the transmitters installed at each site, including the likely propagation and physical environment characteristics.
+Before conducting each EME measurement, ACMA staff identify known characteristics of the transmitters installed at each site, including the likely propagation and physical environment characteristics.

-Physical site characteristics were visually inspected, photographed and compared with corresponding information for each base station in the ARPANSA/environmental EME report and the EME guide.
-Observations made at each site were recorded and used to inform both the EME records and base station deployment code audit programs.
+Physical site characteristics are visually inspected, photographed and compared with corresponding information for each base station in the ARPANSA/environmental EME report and the EME guide.
+Observations made at each site are recorded and used to inform base station EME records audits or base station deployment code audits we may be undertaking.

-Measurements in all 3 categories were conducted using a selective field strength measuring device – a Narda SRM-3006 selective radiation meter, along with an isotropic electric field probe – a Narda 3-axis antennae (420 MHz to 6 GHz).
-The radiation meter was mounted on a tripod at a height of 1.5 metres above ground level.
+Measurements in all 3 categories are conducted using a selective field strength measuring device – a Narda SRM-3006 selective radiation meter, along with a series of band-specific measurement probe antennas.
+Measurements are taken with probe antennas positioned 1.5 m above the ground.

-Measurement data was then collected and loaded into the ACMA’s EME measurement database for analysis using a Power BI analytics tool.
+Measurement data is collected and loaded into the ACMA’s EME measurement database for analysis using a Power BI analytics tool.

 Environmental EME measurements – measuring the average cumulative EME at a site

-For the measurement process, EME measurements were conducted in accordance with the Standards Australia document, Radiofrequency fields, Part 2: Principles and methods of measurement and computation - 3 kHz to 300 GHz—AS/NZS 2772.2 Standard (the AS/NZS 2772.2 Standard).
+For the measurement process, EME measurements are conducted in accordance with the Standards Australia document, Radiofrequency fields, Part 2: Principles and methods of measurement and computation - 3 kHz to 300 GHz—AS/NZS 2772.2 Standard (the AS/NZS 2772.2 Standard) and the IEC Standard, IEC-62232 Revision 3, October 2022 - Determination of RF field strength, power density and SAR in the vicinity of base stations for the purpose of evaluating human exposure (the IEC-62232:2022 Standard).

-The equipment provided an overall exposure level made up of individual contributions from the mobile base station and other sources in the vicinity transmitting between 420 MHz and 6 GHz.
-The average EME expressed as a percentage of the ARPANSA RPS3 limit was measured for 30 minutes.
+The equipment provides an overall exposure level made up of individual contributions from the mobile base station and other sources in the vicinity transmitting between 420 MHz and 6 GHz.
+The average EME expressed as a percentage of the ARPANSA RPS S-1 limit is measured for 30 minutes.

 Comparisons to carriers’ predicted EME